the-vtex-files/the-vtex-files.github.io/discovery.md

 "You encrypted some of the graphics as a precautionary measure, you saw it coming, realizing that the outcome of this state-run project will be catastropic."<br>
 There was also a plain text file named 'John', and after perusing it seemed as I've discussed classified material, about some kind of untraceable plague.<br>
 "that is from a conversation with John Dyson in 2019, you know John, he serves on the bright side atm."<br>
-John Dyson, that name rang a bell, but I couldn't tell when or where i've heard it before.
+John Dyson, that name rang a bell, but I couldn't tell when or where i've heard it before.<br>

-that was last year.

-Divock
-spectre
-wind, weather, clouds

-wind= allegory for wild hunt
-one wolf followed by many wolfs not alien , they are natives those creatures double performance : on the one hand fostering on the other destructive. rain good, on the other bad eating the ears, or male /female beget (2) touch with creature > physical plague
-^^during harvest (time of fullness/time that excites every senses) the spirit /creature is in the last sheaf(bündel)<the one who cuts the last sheaf is throughtout the next year the 'wolf'<portrays it. dangerous to touch!
+"That was timestamped last year and I don't remember a thing?
+Was it me who wrote "look for John"?"<br>

+Divock could still stick around, harvest season was still over a fortnight away. a time of abundance, a time that excites all senses if Charlie is still around then she would again cut the last sheaf but now the cycle is broken

+Did he touch her? so she got the plague

+ But his home is the wild hunt, he is the bringer of the storm he is the creature of double performance he cares and destroys inseminating the crop, and eating it according to the legend on his return he won't come alone, followed by many wolfs

 What lay hidden in the collage of The VteX Files?<br>

 ![](https://github.com/the-vtex-files/the-vtex-files.github.io/divock/letter.gif)